morjaradat/401-data-structures-and-algorithms/challenge/Tree/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-- Create a Node class that has properties for the data stored in the node, the left child node, and the right child node.
+- Create a Node class that has properties for the data stored in the QNode, the left child QNode, and the right child QNode.

 - Create a BinaryTree class ,define a method for each of the depth first traversals called :
   1.inOrderTraverse